 Foods and Community Nutrition concentration

 Didactic Program in Dietetics

-The B.S. in Dietetics is an accredited Didactic Program in Dietetics (DPD) and meets the Eligibility Requirements and Accreditation Standards of the Accreditation Council for Education in Nutritional Education of the Academy of Nutrition and Dietetics
+The B.S. in Dietetics is an ACEND-accredited Didactic Program in Dietetics (DPD) and meets the Accreditation Standards of the Accreditation Council for Education in Nutrition and Dietetics.

 Steps To Becoming A Registered Dietitian (R.D.)